 People with chronic hepatitis B should be checked regularly by a specialist in liver diseases to check whether liver damage is occurring.
 This may involve a test called a fibroscan.
 Some people with chronic hepatitis B may also benefit from treatment with antiviral drugs.

-Vaccination against hepatitis A, the annual flu, and pneumococcal infections are recommended.
+The annual flu vaccination along with vaccination against hepatitis A and B, COVID-19 and pneumococcal infections are recommended.